SirvachJumani/AFE3-Multivariate-Marco-VAR-Modeling/README.md

 # Summary for Multivariate GARCH Modeling

-We use the exchange rate of monthly time series of Euro/USD and British Pound/USD form the Quanld data source.
-Afterwards, find the best DCC-GRACH model fit for log-return of two time series by using the AIC inforation cirteria. we found the dcca1 (alpha = 0.08) which is not significatly different from 0, that show the correlation bewteen the two time series.
+We use the exchange rate of monthly time series of Euro/USD and British Pound/USD from the Quandl data source.
+Afterward, find the best DCC-GRACH model fit for log-return of two-time series by using the AIC information criteria. we found the dcca1 (alpha = 0.08) which is not significantly different from 0, which shows the correlation between the two-time series.
 And also plot the time- varying correlation.

 # Task done in Multivariate GARCH Modeling